-This page provides you with instructions on how to extract data from AdWords and load it into Google BigQuery.
+This page provides you with instructions on how to extract data from Google Ads and load it into Google BigQuery.
 (If this manual process sounds onerous, check out Stitch, which can do all the heavy lifting for you in just a few clicks.)

 What is Google BigQuery?

-The data you extract from AdWords API reports can be quite granular, allowing you to see things like impressions, clickthrough rates, and CPC broken out by time period.
+You can extract granular data from AdWords API reports, allowing you to see things like impressions, clickthrough rates, and CPC broken out by time period.

 Loading data into Google BigQuery

 Google Cloud Platform offers a helpful guide for loading data into BigQuery.
 You can use the